raconrad1/spotify-data-app/README.md

 I’m excited to share this tool and would love to hear from others about what additional stats or insights they’d find interesting when analyzing their complete Spotify listening history.

 Heroku was used to deploy the project to the cloud.
-The link can be found below. https://spotify-data-app-1b77764f2012.herokuapp.com/
+The link can be found here. https://spotify-data-app-1b77764f2012.herokuapp.com/

-**Request Spotify Data**
+**Request Spotify Data (Needed to use the app)** https://www.spotify.com/us/account/privacy/
-https://www.spotify.com/us/account/privacy/